Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Experiments

 \subsection{Attack Performance of Sampled Adversaries}

-The analysis presented above shows the effectiveness of the single adversarial example per legitimate image generated through $\bar{\delta}$, i.e., \textit{Step 8 - S1} shown in Algorithm~\ref{alg:example}.
-Besides, ANDA can estimate an Gaussian posterior distribution of the perturbations $\mathcal{N}\left(\bar{\delta}, \sigma \right)$ via \textit{Step 8 - S2} of Algorithm~\ref{alg:example}.
-From this distribution, we can generate any number of adversarial examples for each input by sampling $M$ adversaries $\{\delta_{m}\}_{m=1}^{M}$.
+The analysis presented above shows the effectiveness of the single optimum adversarial example per input generated, denoted as $\bar{\delta}$, referring to \textit{Step 6 (a)} shown in Algorithm~\ref{alg:example}.
+Besides, MultiANDA/ANDA allows learning the distribution of the perturbations $\mathcal{N}\left(\bar{\delta}, \sigma \right)$ via \textit{Step 6 (b)}, and generate any number of adversarial examples for each input by sampling $M$ adversaries, denoted as $\{\delta_{m}\}_{m=1}^{M}$.
 To verify the attack performance of these sampled adversaries, we drawn 20 ($M=20$) adversarial examples for each input image, i.e., $\{\delta_{m}\}_{m=1}^{20}$.
-Meanwhile, we analyzed the adversaries ($Suc. \{\delta_{m}\}_{m=1}^{20}$ ) sampled according to input images whose corresponding adversaries with S1 (i.e., $\bar{\delta}$) succeed in the attack.
-Experiment results show that the sampled adversaries have comparable attack success rates with the single adversary generated with $\bar{\delta}$, even for the defense models.
+Meanwhile, we analyzed the adversaries sampled for the input images whose corresponding adversaries $\bar{\delta}$ succeeded in the attack, denoted as $Suc. \{\delta_{m}\}_{m=1}^{20}$.
+Experiment results show in Figure~\ref{fig:success_rates_plots} that the sampled adversaries have competitive attack success rates compared with the single adversary generated with $\bar{\delta}$, even on the defense models.
 This confirms the well approximation of the perturbation distributions and the great potential of our method for adversarial training or defense model designing.
-Please refer the experiment details in Figure~\ref{fig:success_rates_plots} presented in Appendix~\ref{appen:DER-NDA}.